Chocolate Pudding Sandwiches Recipe

 - 2 packages (9 ounces each) chocolate wafers

-- 1. In a large bowl, whisk milk and pudding mix for 2 minutes; let stand for 2 minutes or until slightly thickened.
+- 1. For filling, whisk milk and pudding mix 2 minutes; let stand 2 minutes.
 Fold in whipped topping, then marshmallows.

-- 2. For each sandwich, spread about 2 tablespoons of pudding mixture on the bottom of a chocolate wafer; top with another wafer.
-Stack sandwiches in an airtight container.
+- 2. For each sandwich, spread about 2 tablespoons filling onto bottom of a wafer; top with another wafer.
+Stack sandwiches in covered containers.

 - 3. Freeze until firm, about 3 hours.
-Remove from the freezer 5 minutes before serving.
-Yield: 43 sandwiches.
+Remove from freezer 5 minutes before serving.
+Yield: about 3-1/2 dozen

 Reviews for Chocolate Pudding Sandwiches